 This is a very personal business for me.
 From the initial inquiry, through the planning process, the site walk-thru, to the actual wedding, the editing of images, and the designing of the album pages…I personally handle everything from start to finish.
 My name is on the company and I take that very seriously.

 My wife, Tori, and I have three kids (soon to be four, with the newest set to arrive in the first week of August 2022!).
 Our spunky five year-old is Mackensey Jayne.
 She sings, dances, and plays piano.
 If you meet with me at my home, you will likely also get a full concert performance from MJ.
 Our other daughter, Dylan, is an awesome artist and also plays violin.
 She is 14 and going into her freshman year of high school.
 Our son, Jaxon, is 15 and he plays baseball and works at Chik-Fil-A. Jax just got his learner’s permit and is a great driver so far!
 My children are my favorite photo subjects, though I am sure sometimes they wish this wasn’t the case 🙂 We also have a mini golden doodle named Charlie.
 Besides my family, I love travel adventures, photography, craft beer, and running.
 I have even set my sites on running a marathon in each of the 50 states.
-Only 32 more to go!
+Only 26 more to go!

 What was I doing before weddings?